Toporikova-Lab/Spider-Circadian-Activity/Fall 2023/Naija/An Introduction to Spider Circadian Rhythms and Analysis/readme.md

 Locomotion data is collected using a Locomotor Activity Monitor (LAM).
 The spiders are placed in glass tubes by themselves and the tubes are inserted into the LAM array.
 The array sends infrared (IR) beams of light through the tubes and an data point is collected each time the IR beam is broken by the spider.
 The LAM monitor also collects data about the light conditions the spiders are in and record light presence in a simple binary, where 1 means light, and 0 means darkness.
 This set up allows data from multiple spiders, under the same light conditions to be collected at once.

 ![Locomotor Activity Monitor](https://github.com/Toporikova-Lab/Spider-Circadian-Activity/assets/148475054/d80e59d3-9c4b-4b12-a40f-9fd625dfd4dd)
+*A Locomotor Activity Monitor by TriKinetics*

+## First-pass Processing and Visualization
+### Required Files and Materials
+* Juypter Notebook, which can be installed by navigating to the Anaconda website
+* a .csv file with locomotor activity, where each column is a spider, light data in binary, time (hh:mm:ss) information, date (YYYY-MM-DD) information